firebase/firebase-tools/src/frameworks/docs/astro.md

 [converting a static site to hybrid rendering](https://docs.astro.build/en/guides/server-side-rendering/#converting-a-static-site-to-hybrid-rendering`).

 With these settings prerendering is still the default, but you can opt in to SSR by adding `const prerender = false` at the top of any Astro page.
-Similarly,  where server rendering is the default you can opt in to prerendering by adding `const prerender = true`.
+Similarly, in `output: 'server'` where server rendering is the default you can opt in to prerendering by adding `const prerender = true`.